 F1.
-Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2017 who fit the following categories:

-First-time, first-year (freshman) students Undergraduates Demonstrate and from out of state (analysis intermetional/sourceident (iresimail) students Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 22.9 20.6 Percent of men who join fraternities 12.9 14.2 Percent of women who join sororities 19.4 17.5 Percent who live in college-owned, -operated, or -affiliated housing 82.7 33.3 Percent who live off campus or commute 17.3 66.7 Percent of students age 25 and older 0.9 15.5 Average age of full-time students 18.3 21.0 Average age of all students (full- and part-time) 18.4 22.2

-F2.
-Activities offered Identify those programs available at your institution.

-X Campus Ministries X Literary magazine X Radio station X Choral groups X Marching band X Student government X Concert band X Model UN X Student newspaper X Dance X Music ensembles X Student-run film society X Drama/theater X Musical theater X Symphony orchestra X International Student X Opera X Television station Organization X Pep band X Yearbook X Jazz band

-F3.
-ROTC (program offered in cooperation with Reserve Officers' Training Corps)

-Army ROTC is offered:
+Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2019 who fit the following categories: First-time, first-year Undergraduates (freshman) students Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 28.2% 23.7% Percent of men who join fraternities 17.0% 16.1% Percent of women who join sororities 19.8% 18.3% Percent who live in college-owned, -operated, or -affiliated housing 82.6% 34.4% Percent who live off campus or commute 17.4% 65.6% Percent of students age 25 and older 0.5% 14.0% Average age of full-time students 18.3 20.9 Average age of all students (full- and part-time) 18.3 22.0 F2.
+Activities offered Identify those programs available at your institution. ☐ Campus Ministries ☐ Literary magazine Radio station Marching band Choral groups Student government Concert band Model UN Student newspaper Dance Music ensembles Student-run film society Symphony orchestra □ Drama/theater Musical theater ☐ International Student Opera □ Television station Organization ☐ Jazz band Pep band ⊠ Yearbook F3.
+ROTC (program offered in cooperation with Reserve Officers' Training Corps) Army ROTC is offered: On campus At cooperating institution (name): Naval ROTC is offered: On campus At cooperating institution (name): Air Force ROTC is offered: On campus At cooperating institution (name): Tennessee State University F4.
+Housing: Check all types of college-owned, -operated, or -affiliated housing available for undergraduates at your institution.
+Coed dorms Special housing for disabled students Special housing for international students Men's dorms Women's dorms ☐ Fraternity/sorority housing Apartments for married students Cooperative housing

-X On campus

-At cooperating institution

-Naval ROTC is offered:

-On campus

-At cooperating institution

-Air Force ROTC is offered:

-☐ On campus
+☐ Theme housing

-X At cooperating institution: Tennesse ee State University

-F4 Housing: Check all types of college-owned. operated, or -affiliated housing available for undergraduates at you institution. operated, or -arrinated flousing available for undergraduates at you.
-X Coed dorms Special housing for disabled students X Men's dorms X Special housing for international students X Women's dorms X Fraternity/sorority housing X Apartments for married students Cooperative housing X Apartments for single students X Theme housing X Wellness housing Other housing options (specify): Specify ecial housing for Honors College and Gatton Academy students.
-On-campus apartments available to WK
+Wellness housing

+Apartments for single students

+Other housing options (specify): Western Kentucky University has many premiere livinglearning options from which to choose.
+Nearly 5,000 students live and learn in our 15 residence halls and 2 apartment buildings on WKU's campus.
+Our Living Learning Communities provide students with opportunities to connect in their residence hall with their classmates and passionate WKU faculty and staff through their areas of interest or study.